What is an electrical substation?

-Electrical Substation is an important part of the electrical power system.
+The electrical Substation is an important part of the electrical power system.
 The substation is an electrical power station where the voltage level is changed by special apparatus (power transformer, and other switchgear equipment) and sent to a different location which is called a substation.
-Most of the substations in the electrical power system are step down substations whereas the voltage level is changed from upper voltage to lower voltage.
-Power substation consists of a large number of the component such as
+Most of the substations in the electrical power system are step-down substations whereas the voltage level is changed from upper voltage to lower voltage.
+There are different types of substation in power systems these are works through their specialty.
+However, power substation consists of a large number of electrical component such as

 - Power Transformer